jsbarbosa/Data-Modeling-with-Postgres/README.md

 # sparkifydb ETL

+Sparkify is a music streaming app, who wants to analyze the data they've been collecting on songs and user activity.

+Data is originally stored in json files, but in order to analyse it a postgres database was built with the following schema:
 ## Schema
 - Fact Table: `songplays`
     - records in log data associated with song plays i.e. records with page NextSong